 Big data, true to its name, is used to describe large amounts of data that need to be stored and analysed.
 Since John Mashey coined the phrase, the explosion of technology has created more opportunities for collecting data.
-Such data exists within the Internet of Things (IOT), and requires big data technology to manage.
+Such data exists within the Internet of Things (IoT), and requires big data technology to manage.

-Data science, on the other hand, employs machine learning algorithms to analyse data, in order to make predictions.
+Data science, on the other hand, employs machine learning algorithms to analyse data, to make predictions.
 Otherwise known as a data scientist, these professionals use the latest technology and scientific methods to spot trends.

 So, let's go into more detail.

 From our smartphones to social media likes, a single person produces large amounts of data every day.
 Multiply that by the number of people in the world, and you are talking too much data for us to even comprehend, let alone computer systems.
 Every minute, one million people log into Facebook, 3.8 million Google searches are made and 188 million emails are sent.
 And with the growing population, that these numbers will continue to rise.